SlicBeat Documentation

 Step Effects Reference

 Each step can have up to 3 effect commands.
-Each command consists of a type letter and a hexadecimal value (00-FF).
+Each command consists of a type code and a hexadecimal value (00-FF).

 Command Name Description